Partnership for Growth

 How do you determine my credit line amount as well as the rate I’m charged?

 Your credit line is largely determined by the value of assets available to secure the line (primarily A/R and in some cases inventory).
 Other factors can also be considered, such as the amount you request, years in business and growth trajectory.
+The same goes for your term loan, however your term loan must be eequal to or less than your P2Bi LOC.

 Does the LOC require collateral?